Wang Wang and Fu Ni: Life at Adelaide and breeding attempts (2010–2024)

-In late 2011, they were introduced together for the first time after previously being separated by wire mesh.
+In late 2011, they were introduced together for the first time after previously being separated by wire mesh for breeding.
+As when they first arrived they were in the same exhibit until Fu Ni reach sexual maturity.

 When she begins her oestrus cycle, Fu Ni climbs her tree in the enclosure.
-She has experienced several pseudo pregnancies, which is difficult to distinguish from actual pregnancies as her blood tests, chemical signals and behavior all indicate she is pregnant.
+She has experienced several pseudopregnancies, which are difficult to distinguish from actual pregnancies as her blood tests, chemical signals, and behavior all indicate she is pregnant.
 She underwent one in early 2017.
 Giant pandas have a short annual window to breed, often around 24–72 hours.

 In 2019, Prime Minister Scott Morrison criticized Labor's pledge to fund Wang Wang and Fu Ni for five more years, saying that Queensland floods should be more of a priority.
 On 24 November 2019, the Government of South Australia signed a new agreement with China to fund the pandas for five more years, after the initial ten-year deal had expired and the pandas were set to return to China.
 There have been five previous unsuccessful attempts to get the pair to mate.
 There have also been four or more attempts to artificially inseminate Fu Ni, including three procedures in 2017 and another planned in late 2022.
 Adelaide Zoo confirmed that Fu Ni had undergone either a "pseudopregnancy or a loss" in February 2023.

-Due to the pandas' continued failure to breed, it is possible the zoo might seek out a new pair of pandas after the new contract expires in November 2024.
+Wang Wang and Fu Ni returned to China following the expiration of their contract with Adelaide Zoo in November 2024.
+They were replaced by pandas Xing Qiu and Yi Lan, as a result of a new deal between Australia and China.